maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 ## Acknowledgements

-This paper has benefited from the foundational framework of *Uncertainty Submersion*, and from those directional signals in history that were defined and then failed.
+This paper has benefited from the foundational framework of *Uncertainty Subsumption*, and from those directional signals in history that were defined and then failed.
 The argumentative structure of this paper has been influenced by the Equal System philosophical system.
 All views and possible errors are the sole responsibility of the author.

 ---